MuhammadDevX/disease-spread-react/README.md

 ## Acknowledgments

 - NetworkX for graph theory and network analysis
-- Streamlit for the web interface
+- Dash for the web interface
 - Plotly for interactive visualizations
 - The epidemiological modeling community for inspiration and guidance